PatrickCrossia/Health_Indicator_Prediction/README.md

 # Health Indicator Prediction
 [Data](https://github.com/PatrickCrossia/Health_Indicator_Prediction/tree/master/data/data_cleaned) and experiment code for replication of project health indicator study.

-The [paper](https://arxiv.org/pdf/2006.07240.pdf) is  submitted to EMSE 2021.
+The [paper](https://arxiv.org/pdf/2006.07240.pdf) has been submitted to EMSE 2021.
 3 RQs asked in the paper can be answered here.

 ## Abstract